dailystudio/ml/deeplab/README.md

 Here is a download shortcut:
 [DeepLab segmentation (257x257)](https://storage.googleapis.com/download.tensorflow.org/models/tflite/gpu/deeplabv3_257_mv_gpu.tflite)

-Don't worry, if you cannot download the original one from the link above, I have already included one the source codes.
+Don't worry, if you cannot download the original one from the link above, I have already included on the source codes.
 It is placed under directory [app/src/main/assets/](app/src/main/assets/).

 ## Running the demo

-Compare to Tensorflow Mobile version, the TFLite model has smaller size.
+Compare to the Tensorflow Mobile version, the TFLite model has a smaller size.
 TF Mobile model is about 8.4 MB, while the Lite version is only 2.4 MB.
 I include the model inside apk, so running the demo becomes much easier than before.
 Import the source codes to your Android Studio IDE, and Run.
 You will see the demo.
 Here is a short video for the demo.
 <img src=".github/deeplab_demo_lite_version.gif" width="280" height="498" alt="DeepLab Demo"/>

 ## A bit more about codes